-Based on the results of our field explorations, laboratory testing, and engineering analyses, it is our opinion that the site is presently stable and suitable for the proposed new East Park Estates development and its associated site improvements provided that the recommendations contained within this report are properly incorporated into the design and construction of the project.
+Based on the results of our field explorations, laboratory testing, and engineering analyses, it is our opinion that the site is presently stable and suitable for the proposed new Doakes Ferry Subdivision/Titan Hill development and its associated site improvements provided that the recommendations contained within this report are properly incorporated into the design and construction of the project.

-The primary features of concern at the site are 1) the presence of highly moisture sensitive clayey and silty subgrade soils across the site, 2) the presence of existing fill materials across the site, and 3) the relatively low infiltration rates anticipated within the near surface clayey and silty subgrade soils.
+The primary features of concern at the site are 1) the presence of highly moisture sensitive clayey and silty subgrade soils across the site, 2) the presence of gently to moderately sloping site conditions across the proposed new residential lots and/or commercial sites, and 3) the relatively low infiltration rates anticipated within the near surface clayey and silty subgrade soils.

 With regard to the moisture sensitive clayey and silty subgrade soils, we are generally of the opinion that all site grading and earthwork activities be scheduled for the drier summer months which is typically June through September.
-In regards to the presence of existing fill materials across the site, the results of our field and/or laboratory work indicate that the existing fill materials are presently only poorly to moderately compacted.
-Additionally, the existing fill materials were found to contain organics as well as miscellaneous construction debris.
-Further, the existing fill materials are believed to be undocumented.
+In regard to the gently to moderately sloping site conditions across the proposed new residential lots and/or commercial sites, we are of the opinion that site grading and/or structural fill placement should be minimized where possible and should generally limit cuts and/or fills to about ten (10) feet unless approved by the Geotechnical Engineer.

-In this regard, it is our professional opinion that the existing fill materials are unsuitable for direct support of the planned new site improvements.
-As such, we recommend that all of the existing fill materials present at and/or across the site be removed in their entirety down to an approved native subgrade soils.
-However, some of the existing fill materials may be suitable for use and/or re-use as structural fill provided that they are free of organics and/or deleterious materials and are placed and compacted to the requirements of structural fill.
+Additionally, where existing site slopes and/or surface grades exceed about 20 percent (1V:5H) and in order to construct the proposed new local residential streets, benching and keying of all fills into the natural site slopes may be required.
 With regard to the relatively low infiltration rates anticipated within the clayey and silty subgrade soils beneath the site, we generally do not recommend any storm water infiltration within structural and/or embankment fills.
 However, some limited storm water infiltration may be feasible within the residential lots and/or areas of the site where the existing and/or finish slope gradients are no steeper than about 20 percent (1V:5H).
 In this regard, we recommend that all proposed storm water detention and/or infiltration systems for the project be reviewed and approved by Redmond Geotechnical Services, LLC.

-The following sections of this report provide specific recommendations regarding subgrade preparation and grading as well as foundation and floor slab design and construction for the new East Park Estates development project.
+The following sections of this report provide specific recommendations regarding subgrade preparation and grading as well as foundation and floor slab design and construction for the new Doakes Ferry Subdivision/Titan Hill development project.